 The first two electrons of aluminum enter the 1s orbital.
 The s-orbital can have a maximum of two electrons.
 Therefore, the next two electrons enter the 2s orbital.
 The p-orbital can have a maximum of six electrons.
 So, the next six electrons enter the 2p orbital.

 The second orbit is now full.
 So, the remaining electrons will enter the third orbit.
-Then two electrons will enter the 3s orbital of the third orbit and the remaining 1 electron will be in the 3p orbital.
-Therefore, the aluminum(Al) electron configuration will be 1s2 2s2 2p6 3s2 3p1.
+Then two electrons will enter the 3s orbital of the third orbit and the remaining one electron will be in the 3p orbital.
+Therefore, the aluminum full electron configuration will be 1s2 2s2 2p6 3s2 3p1.

 To create an orbital diagram of an atom, you first need to know Hund’s principle and Pauli’s exclusion principle.
 Hund’s principle is that electrons in different orbitals with the same energy would be positioned in such a way that they could be in the unpaired state of maximum number and the spin of the unpaired electrons will be one-way.

 1s is the closest and lowest energy orbital to the nucleus.
 Therefore, the electron will first enter the 1s orbital.
 The first electron will enter in the clockwise direction and the next electron will enter the 1s orbital in the anti-clockwise direction.
 The 1s orbital is now filled with two electrons.
 The next two electrons will enter the 2s orbital just like the 1s orbital.

 The next three electrons will enter the 2p orbital in the clockwise direction and the next three electrons will enter the 2p orbital in the anti-clockwise direction.
 The next two electrons will enter the 3s orbital and the remaining one electron will enter the 3p orbital in a clockwise direction.
 This is clearly shown in the figure of the orbital diagram of aluminum.

 Aluminum ion(Al3+) electron configuration